 Professor of Turkish Studies

-I am primarily interested in the period of transition from the Ottoman Empire to the Republic of Turkey (roughly: 1880-1950) and in the role of the Young Turk generation/movement in this process.
-After a period in which I studied the political history of the period, I gradually became more interested in its social history as well.
-In my view the key to an understanding of the emergence of modern Turkey lies in linking the processes of forced migration, war, the imperial legacy and nation building.
+Erik-Jan Zürcher is primarily interested in the period of transition from the Ottoman Empire to the Republic of Turkey (roughly: 1880-1950) and in the role of the Young Turk generation/movement in this process.
+After a period in which he studied the political history of the period, he gradually became more interested in its social history as well.
+In his view the key to an understanding of the emergence of modern Turkey lies in linking the processes of forced migration, war, the imperial legacy and nation building.

 Fields of interest